Relationships and Behaviour

 Class Reward Time

-This has replaced our ‘Golden Time’ as we believe that when we work together as a team, we can achieve more.
+We believe that when we work together as a team, we can achieve more.
 Using this philosophy, all children in the class are encouraged to work together as a team to earn a maximum of 25 minutes class reward time each week.
 This time is earned each day rather than time being 'taken away' as a result of poor behaviour choices.
 Whilst we encourage all children to work together to earn this reward time, we fully acknowledge that there may be some children who may need a more flexible approach to supporting their behavioural needs for a variety of reasons.
 The class would not be prevented from earning a whole class reward as a result of individual children who require additional support with their behaviour.

 Individual Role Model Rewards